 - Such other programs as may be prescribed by the Texas Higher Education Coordinating Board or local governing boards in the best interest of postsecondary education in Texas.

-Officially approved and adopted by the Board of Trustees on the 16th day of October 2013.
+Officially approved and adopted by the Board of Trustees on October 21, 2015

 Mission as adapted from the Texas Higher Education Coordinating Board Strategic Plan for Texas Public Community Colleges 2011-2015, according the Texas Education Code, Sec.
 130.003(e)